NuTime: Numerically Multi-Scaled Embedding for Large-Scale Time-Series Pretraining: NuTime

 We first notice that the output $\mathbf{y}$ with respect to $x$ is no longer a linear function.
 In Figure~\ref{1d_yx_ensem}(a), we plot one channel of the output $\mathbf{y}$ as a function of $x$ for different $k$ values.
 The parameters $\mathbf{w}$ and $\mathbf{b}$ are randomly initialized.
 When $|x|\gg |k|$, $\mathbf{y}$ will converge to constants $\pm\mathbf{w}/\sigma_\mathbf{w}$; and when $|x|\ll |k|$, $\mathbf{y}$ will converge to constants $\pm\mathbf{b}/\sigma_{\mathbf{b}}$.
 This means that \emph{$\mathbf{y}$ would fail to encode anything about $x$ when $x$ is significantly larger or smaller than a scale defined by $k$}.

-\paragraph{Numerically Multi-scaled Embeddings} Given the above analysis for the basic building block, we would need to set a proper $k$ at a scale similar to the input $x$.
+\paragraph{Numerically Multi-scaled Embedding} Given the above analysis for the basic building block, we would need to set a proper $k$ at a scale similar to the input $x$.
 However, one cannot simply set $k=x$, because the overall function will cancel out $x$.
 We choose to enumerate all possible scales and ensemble the embeddings across scales.
 Let $\mathbf{y}_i (x)$ denote the embedding of input scalar $x$ at scale $k_i$.
 The numerically multi-scaled embedding (NME) $\mathbf{e}(x)$ is defined as $\alpha_i$ is a weighting term based on the proportion between $x$ and $k_i$, $n$ is the number of ensembled embeddings, and $\epsilon$ is a small number to avoid computation error.
 Ablation on the weighted average is presented in Appendix~\ref{weighted_term}.
-We densely set the value of $k_i$ as $10^{-4}, 10^{-3}, ..., 1, 10, ..., 10^3, 10^4$, so that it can cover almost all scales of variations in the pretraining dataset.
+We densely set the value of $k_i$ as $10^{-4}, 10^{-3}, ..., 1, ..., 10^3, 10^4$, so that the range of $k_i$ is wide enough to cover the mean and std statistics across the whole training dataset while the scale factor of 10 is determined empirically.
+The computation complexity of the proposed embedding module is negligible compared with the Transformer model, as it only involves an extra few paralleled linear layers.

-With the proposed numerically multi-scaled embedding, we are able to represent arbitrary scalar values into a normalized vector space.
-The normalized vector space ensures that gradients for learning will flow smoothly.
+With the proposed numerically multi-scaled embedding, we can represent arbitrary scalar values into a normalized vector space, which ensures that gradients for learning could back-propagate smoothly.